 Stage 3: Let Your Customers Know About the New Financing Options Available:

-When the merchant has finished integrating the new POS systems, they need to inform their consumers about the new financing choices.
-Advertisement of these loan options should be done by merchants both within and outside of their physical stores and on the websites of their companies and any social media channels relevant to the target audience.
+When the merchant has finished integrating the new POS systems, they need to inform their consumers about the new financing choices, including options provided by private money lenders.
+Advertisements of these loan options should be done by merchants both within and outside of their physical stores and on the websites of their companies and any social media channels relevant to the target audience.

 Strong advertising has the potential to persuade window shoppers to become active consumers, which is especially useful for making large-ticket purchases and purchasing online.
 A marketing strategy that focuses on financing may also encourage consumers to choose a company’s brand over those offered by rivals who do not provide comparable financing options.

 When it comes to offering customer finance, merchants will find that there are a variety of perks, but the following three are particularly significant:

 The ultimate goal is to increase sales, which may be accomplished by giving clients many payment alternatives for purchasing items.
 Customers who are otherwise unable to afford entire up-front payments (and who would otherwise leave your shop or online without conducting business) are more likely to make further purchases if offered finance plans instead of alternative payment options.

 Although convincing current consumers to purchase more items is essential to increasing a business’s profitability, merchants should equally work to attract new customers.
 If a potential consumer wants to buy anything substantial, like a new bed or washing machine, they would most likely look into financing options.
 If a merchant can give customers appealing financing choices, they have a far better chance of winning that customer’s business than their rivals who do not.
 Because they are aware of financing availability, new consumers may choose to shop at that particular establishment for future purchases of costly things.